12 Best Vegan Restaurants in Lisbon You Must Visit in 2026

 - Hours: Friday to Tuesday, 7:00 PM – 11:00 PM

 Al Sanpietrino Trattoria is located in the historic Alfama district (stay tuned for my “What to do in Alfama” guide).
-This is the first 100% vegan Italian restaurant in the city.
-It only has five tables, so reservations are mandatory.

 Note: They only accept cash or local Portuguese cards—no international credit cards!